 Medical Assistant Certification in North Carolina – NC

-Once you have completed your education from one of many medical assistant schools in North Carolina and hands on portions of the formal training, you will then become eligible to apply for the certification examination.
+Once you have completed your education from one of many medical assistant schools in North Carolina and participated in hands-on portions of formal training, you will then become eligible to apply for the certification examination.
 Many organizations are able to give different certifying exams for medical assistants such as the American Association of Medical Assistants (AAMA).
 Being careful to test with an accredited organization is again a critical move for you to be qualified to work as a medical assistant in North Carolina.

 Through campus based and online programs, aspiring Medical Assistants in Charlotte, Raleigh, Greensboro, Durham, Winston-Salem, Fayetteville, Cary, High Point and Wilmington, North Carolina may be able to prepare themselves for the possibility of employment in some of the largest hospitals and healthcare facilities in the state including the Wake Forest University Baptist Medical Center, Forsyth Medical Center, Rutherford Hospital and Pitt County Memorial Hospital.

 North Carolina requires up-to-date certification of medical assistants practicing in the state so meeting the critical continuing education is a necessity.
 A total of 60 units of continuing education from a variety of subject matter is enforced every 5 years in order to recertify as a medical assistant.